ConnectedHomes/chaim/install.md

 ### Encryption Key

-All of Chaims parameters and secrets are held, encrypted, in the parameter store.
+All of Chaim's parameters and secrets are held, encrypted, in the parameter store.
 Create a KMS key to encrypt/decrypt them:

 ```